matplotlib/mplcairo/README.rst

 .. [#] cairo 1.11.4 added mesh gradient support (used by ``draw_quad_mesh``).

-   cairo 1.15.4 added support for PDF metadata.
+   cairo 1.15.4 added support for PDF metadata and links.

 .. [#] We do not actually rely on pycairo's Python bindings.
 Rather, specifying a dependency on pycairo is a convenient way to specify a